-Be it as it may, calcrete was encountered as the dominant lithic material on site, in virtually a continuous cover over the Groblershoop Formation, with the schist and quartzite outcropping occasionally only in limited areas of localized extent.
-The calcrete is present as very dense hardpan calcrete and was encountered in TP's 1, 4, 6, 7, 9 to 13, 15 to 19, 21 to 28, 30 and 32.
-It underlies the terrace gravels and alluvium, occurring from depths between 100mm and 800mm minimum, extending to 200mm to 900mm maximum, at which stage refusal of excavation occurred.
-Minor outcrops of calcrete are present randomly across the site.
+Be it as it may, calcrete was encountered as the dominant lithic material on site, in virtually a continuous cover over the green-schist and basalt, with the latter two materials outcropping occasionally only in limited areas of localized extent.
+The calcrete is present as either dense to very dense nodular calcrete or hardpan calcrete.